tam17aki/ace-isearch/README.md

 For `migemo` user :

-It should be noticed that `ace-isearch-function-from-isearch` is never invoked when migemo-isearch is tured on.
+It should be noticed that `ace-isearch-function-from-isearch` is never invoked when migemo-isearch is turned on.
 If you want to invoke `ace-isearch-function-from-isearch`, please turn off migemo-isearch.
 In that case, please try followings: